RenCloud/InformatiCup2017/source/explanationjonas.rst

 When you aren't registered you can only request 60 times per hour.
 If you are above this limit you don't get any responds back from the GitHub API.
 To get more you have to use Basic Authentication or use oAtuh which we would recommend.

-To call the the api nearly every time the same routine is done:
+To call the the api nearly every time the same routine is done only some changes:
 ::

     # request the api here we call the tree api to get the git data